ttapers/docs/markdown/reference/cloud/python-sdk.md

 ```
 ### NetworkManager

-NOTE: The `NetworkManager` interface is still under major development, and although we hope we
-don't have to change the interface, this might still happen as we introduce more features
-in the future.
-We hope you keep this in mind as you develop your applications on top of it.

 The `NetworkManager` class is responsible for defining and managing the networking interfaces of Hologram SDK.
 There are interfaces here that allow you to, for example, connect and disconnect
 from a network of your choice.
 This `NetworkManager` interface lives within a `Cloud`
 instance.
 The `NetworkManager` is responsible for picking the right interface based on the argument set in the `Cloud` constructors.

+{{#callout}}
+The `NetworkManager` interface is in beta, and the interface may change in the future.
+{{/callout}}

+We also provide a non-network mode that can be used to disable the Hologram SDK
+networking functionality.
+You may want to do this if you just want to interact with
+the interfaces in the Hologram SDK, but not deal with the details on how to
+connect/disconnect the device itself via the SDK.

 **Example:**